In the realm of divination practices, scrying stands out as one of the most intriguing and visually captivating methods.

 The History of Scrying

-Scrying has roots that stretch back to ancient civilizations, with evidence of its practice found in cultures across the globe.
+Scrying has roots that stretch back to ancient civilizations, and evidence of its practice appears in cultures across the globe.

 Ancient Origins of Scrying